Iteo/hooked_bloc/README.md

 ### useActionListener

-`useActionListener` hook is similar to the `useCubitListener` but listens to the stream different than state's stream and can be used for actions that require a different flow of notifying.
+`useActionListener` hook is similar to the `useBlocListener` but listens to the stream different than state's stream and can be used for actions that require a different flow of notifying.

 Because of that your bloc/cubit must use `BlocActionMixin`